girlscript/Dhenu-Seva/README.md

 ![GitHub stars](https://img.shields.io/github/stars/girlscript/Dhenu-Seva)

-A website basically for cattles Health.
+A website basically for cattle's Health.
 Where veterinary doctors can register themselves and farmers will book or call a doctor for a checkup of their cattle.

 ## Tech stack
 Front end | Back end